Mambo (dance)

 Mambo is a Latin dance of Cuba which was developed in the 1940s when the music genre of the same name became popular throughout Latin America.
 The original ballroom dance which emerged in Cuba and Mexico was related to the danzón, albeit faster and less rigid.
 In the United States, it replaced rhumba as the most fashionable Latin dance.
 Later on, with the advent of salsa and its more sophisticated dance, a new type of mambo dance including breaking steps was popularized in New York.
 This form received the name of "salsa on 2", "mambo on 2" or "modern mambo".

 History

-The origins
+Origins

-In the mid-1940s, bandleaders devised a dance for a new form of music known as mambo (music), taking its name from the 1938 song Mambo, a charanga composed by Orestes Lopez which had popularized a new form of danzon which later was known as danzon mambo.
+In the mid-1940s, bandleaders devised a dance for a new form of music known as mambo, taking its name from the 1938 song Mambo, a charanga composed by Orestes Lopez which had popularized a new form of danzon which later was known as danzon mambo.
 This style was a syncopated, less rigid form of the danzón which allowed the dancers to more freely express themselves during the last section, known as the mambo section.

-Mambo dancing in Mexico and Rumberas films

 From Havana Pérez Prado moved his music to Mexico, where his music and the dance were adopted.
 The original mambo dance was characterized by freedom and complicated foot-steps.
 This style was prominent in the Rumberas films.
 Popular dancers of the era include Ninon Sevilla, Maria Antonieta Pons, Tongolele, Meche Barba, and Resortes.